What Gadgets Can You Charge With a Powermat Wireless Charger?

 Nintendo DS Lite:

-There is dedicated aid for the Nintendo DS Lite; it calls for fitting a special PowerMat compatible receiver lower back (bought one at a time).
+There is a dedicated aid for the Nintendo DS Lite; it calls for fitting a special PowerMat-compatible receiver lower back (bought one at a time).
 The DS Lite can also be charged with a special PowerCube DS Lite tip (blanketed).

 Nintendo DSi: